 - Makes 8 - 10

-- 300g pack cooked rice noodles from the chiller cabinet (see tips)
+- 300g pack cooked rice noodles (see tips)

-- about 400g/14oz mixed vegetables, thinly sliced and put in separate bowls, such as red peppers, beansprouts, carrots, shredded Chinese leaf cabbage, spring onions
+- about 400g mixed vegetables, such as red peppers, beansprouts, carrots, Chinese leaf cabbage and spring onions, thinly sliced

 - 140g cooked prawns

 - small piece ginger, finely chopped

 - Chinese five-spice powder, for sprinkling

 - 8-10 sheets of brik or filo pastry (see tips)